 If you wish to speak with an attorney about a disability-related legal issue, there are two ways to contact us.
-Call us at (800) 834-1721 or (603) 228-0432, or apply for an intake appointment online.
+Call us at (800) 834-1721 or (603) 228-0432, or you can email us at email@example.com.
 Here is what you can expect when you contact us for information, advice, or legal assistance with a problem relating to your disability.

 When you call the DRC, you will first speak to the receptionist.
 She will determine whether your issue is a matter for intake, or refer you to another organization for assistance.
 If you need an intake, the receptionist will get your contact information and ask you to briefly describe the problem you are having.
 She will schedule a telephone appointment with a member of the intake team within a few days.

 When you have your intake appointment, the intake attorney may be able to answer your questions immediately.
 He or she will ask you for information about your legal problem and may ask you to send records or other information to our office, if they are necessary to fully understand your problem.
 She may refer you to other services or resources you may find helpful.